 Laura Goldman, Human and Community Relations Maven, has been an integral part of Solar Works since the start, providing staff support and serving as a link to customers, community and the world at large.
-With a B.A. from the University of Maryland and an M.A. in Medical Anthropology from Goddard College, Laura has been a a long-time educator and community activist.
+With a B.A. from the University of Maryland and an M.A. in Medical Anthropology from Goddard College, Laura has been a long-time educator and community activist.
 She was a founding instructor in the Community Health Worker (CHW) Program at Santa Rosa Junior College, and is on the program’s advisory committee, and also an Emerita board member of West County Health Centers.
 Previous career incarnations include health counselor and World Study Program core faculty at World College West, interpreter and translator, community health educator and trainer, consultant to U.S. and international academic institutions, foundations and community-based organizations, Spanish teacher, and Peace Corps volunteer in highland Ecuador.
 As a 2015 Fellow of the Leadership Institute for Ecology and the Economy, Laura envisioned, co-produced and hosted Being the Change Radio, a series of interviews with local leaders who are transforming our economy.
-Passionate about the power of community radio, she hosts Laura’s Living Room, a weekly show on KOWS.FM.
-Laura is a proponent of all things local and an irrepressible volunteer for community good works.
-She enjoys hiking, gardening, relaxing in her solar-heated hot tub, practicing tai chi, connecting with friends and family, being home with her husband-and-partner in paradise, and exploring cultures and natural treasures.
+Passionate about the power of community radio, she hosts Laura’s Living Room, a weekly show on KOWS radio (92.5 fm, streaming on KOWSFM.com) based in Sonoma County, CA. Laura is a proponent of all things local and an irrepressible volunteer for community good works.
+She enjoys hiking, gardening, relaxing in her solar-heated hot tub, practicing tai chi, connecting with friends, family, and neighbors, being home with her husband-and-partner in paradise, and exploring cultures and natural treasures.

-Asha Dean, Solar Technician, started as a Solar Works installer in 2012, and has years of solar and wind power installation experience.
+Asha Dean, Service Coordinator, started as a Solar Works installer in 2012, and has years of solar and wind power installation experience.
 Asha’s specialty is troubleshooting and solving power production issues, and making sure each Solar Works system operates at optimal levels.
 In addition, Asha brings creativity and IT knowledge to our design, website and computer projects.
-He grew up in Michigan where he attended Kellogg Community Collage after being home schooled.
+He grew up in Michigan where he attended Kellogg Community College after being home schooled.
 As a youngster, Asha was fascinated by anything mechanical, and would take apart (and often put back together) old stereos, watches, and eventually computers.
 He is also a woodworker and journeyman carpenter, self-taught artist, and all-around fix-it guy.
-Asha lives in rural west Sonoma County with his wife and son, and when not working, enjoys skimboarding, skateboarding, moonlighting as a DJ, and working on home construction projects.
+Asha lives in rural west Sonoma County, and when not working, enjoys skimboarding, skateboarding and moonlighting as a DJ.
 He loves being able to harvest the sun’s energy for a sustainable future, has a passion for learning, and enjoys working with our collaborative team to provide customers with clean power and great service.

-John Matheny, Operations Manager, oversees solar installations and supervises the Solar Works crew.
-John is integral to the process from the start, and continues with post-installation customer support.
-He makes initial site visits to explore solar potential, meets with prospective customers to determine their needs, and helps transform interest in solar electricity into signed contracts.
-A busy guy who always takes time to answer questions, John dedicates part of almost every day to talking with customers – when he’s not involved in the more technical aspects of his work.
-John began his solar career as a Solar Works installer in 2009, and as a life-long student, continues to sharpen his considerable solar and other wide-ranging knowledge and expertise.
-John is a Sebastopol native and Analy High School graduate with strong ties to the community.
+John Matheny, Operations Manager, oversees sales, installations and service.
+John is integral to the process from the start and continues with post-installation customer support.
+John began his solar career as a Solar Works installer in 2009, and continues to sharpen his considerable solar, electrical, and building knowledge and expertise.
+John is a Sebastopol native and an Analy High School graduate with strong ties to the community.
 An ornamental fabricator and certified structural steel welder, John is the 4th generation of the family’s welding business that his great-grandfather founded.
-He’s a natural tinkerer of all things mechanical, with experience in construction, car repair, woodworking, and a variety of projects that demand diligence and creativity.
-In his non-working time, John loves long board surfing, bicycling, backpacking, canyoneering, rock climbing, working on his overland truck, and enjoying outdoor adventures with his wife.
+He’s a natural tinkerer of all things mechanical, with experience in construction, car repair, woodworking, boat building, and a variety of projects that demand diligence and creativity.
+In his non-working time, John loves kayaking, hiking, saltwater fishing, and enjoying outdoor adventures with his wife and dogs.

 Organizations • Slow Food Russian River established the only free community apple press in the county in 2014.
 Residents can bring backyard apples and make fresh juice.
 See slowfoodrussianriver.org for more details.